winkitam/FITE2010/README.md

 # ConcertTicketPro
 This is a README profile for a ticketing system project built using Web3 and smart contracts.
-The goal of this project is to create a `decentralized ticketing system` that allows users to purchase, sell, and verify tickets securely and transparently.
+The goal of this project is to create a `decentralized ticketing system` that allows event organisers to create and sell unique NFT ticketstickets securely and transparently.
+The NFT tickets are non-transferable and tied to the purchaser's wallet address, ensuring secure ownership and preventing fraud.
 ## Usage
-Concert and event organisers are able to utilize our ticketing system
-- All tickets include private information such as private
+1. Start the frontend development server: npm start
+2. Open your web browser and access the ticketing system at http://localhost:3000
+3. If MetaMask is not installed, please install it before proceeding.
+4. Connect MetaMask to your Ethereum account.
+5. You will see a "Connect" button on the ticketing system page.
+Click it to connect your Ethereum account.
+6. Once connected, you can execute the contract functions through the ticketing system interface.
 ## Feature
 - Mint NFT: Users can mint NFTs by paying the specified price as set by the contract owner.
 Set Maximum NFTs: The contract owner can set the maximum number of NFTs that can be minted.